Stability Analysis of Discrete-Time Linear Complementarity Systems: Background

 for all trajectories $x_k(\hat{x})$. \end{enumerate} \end{definition}

+Note that the stability notions defined above are the so-called \emph{strong} exponential stability since they are expected to hold for every trajectory from the given initial condition.
 If the function $f(x)$ is positively homogeneous in $x$, i.e. $f(\tau x) = \tau f(x)$ then the stability results hold \emph{globally} for all initial conditions $\hat{x} \in \R^{n_x}$.
 Note that the functions defining the dynamics in both LCS and \dlcs\ are positively homogeneous.
 We discuss how stability analysis for the homogeneous case can be extended to some inhomogeneous systems in \S ~\ref{sec:inhomdlcs}.